matomo-org/developer-documentation/docs/form-analytics/faq.md

 ---
 # Form Analytics Developer FAQ

 This page is the Developer FAQ for [Form Analytics](http://www.form-analytics.net/).
-You may also be interested in the [Media Analytics User FAQs](https://piwik.org/faq/media-analytics/).
+You may also be interested in the [Form Analytics User FAQs](https://piwik.org/faq/form-analytics/).

 ## I have a single page website or a web application, how can I re-scan the DOM to find new forms or form fields that were added after the initial page load, for example via Ajax / XHR?